eat-sleep-code/tiny-bandit/README.md

 - Your game must be written in Python 3 and utilize the current PyGame library
 - Your game must run in a self-contained sub folder
 - Your game must expose a base class called `Game`
-- Your game must expect no more than two external button inputs
+- Your game must expect no more than two external button inputs (left and right) and/or touchscreen input
+- Your game must use the included `gpio.py` for GPIO interactions

 ---